-These 1247 series are from the Census Bureau’s Annual Services Survey.
+These 719 series are from the Census Bureau’s Quarterly Services Survey.
 These data provide estimates of revenues and expenses for specific service sector industries.